 Care for your cuticles

-Trimming or cutting cuticles during a manicure is purely cosmetic and sometimes doesn’t benefit the nail in any way.
-The cuticle is the barrier to protect the surrounding skin and help develop the nail from infections.
+Trimming or cutting cuticles during a manicure is purely cosmetic and sometimes doesn’t benefit the nail.
+The cuticle is the barrier to protect the surrounding skin and helps develop the nail from infections.
 (Bacteria)

 All about the base

 Don’t forget your base coat, it helps to give the color something to sink into besides your nails.
 Letting your nail polish sink into the nail itself can cause stains and discoloring.